skipster2k2/discover-deliver/content/projects/MOJ.md

 ---
 date: '2023-10-30' # date in which the content is created - defaults to "today"
-title: 'Ministry of Justice - Refer and Monitor Accredited Programmes'
+title: 'Ministry of Justice (via dxw) - Refer and Monitor Accredited Programmes'
 draft: false # set to "true" if you want to hide the content

 link: "https://www.adrianmoreno.info" # optional URL to link the logo to